 Articles are written collaboratively by the EIA editors.
 More information on our team, their individual bios, and our approach to writing can be found on our About pages.
 We also welcome feedback and all articles include a bibliography (see below).

-As of writing, Khanna lives and works in Gurugram.
+At the time of writing, Khanna lives and works in Gurugram.

 Bibliography